Rev0kz/Django-load-data/README.md

 # Django-load-data
-This show different ways you can load data from a django application to a postgres database
+This show different ways you can load data faster from a django application to a postgres database

 ## Requirement:
 django version 2.0.13